 It’s not uncommon to see small children at the local shopping centre pretending to be all manner of things – animals, superhero’s, fairy’s and cowboys – just to name a few.
-It was only last week Cadence and I saw a pint-sized gold fish traversing the aisle of our local shop!
+It was only last week my little Miss nine and I saw a pint-sized gold fish traversing the aisle of our local shop!
 Typically, when we see small children delighting in their pretend world, we feel warm and fuzzy inside and smile kindly.

 But what of ‘bigger kids’?
 The kids whose developmental differences means this type of pretend play often begins at a later age than the ‘cuteness’ of toddlerhood, and likely continues well beyond early school years – the 10 year old who delights in twirling down the aisles, spinning around and around as a ballerina; the eight year old who drops down on all fours the local shopping mall, and scampers, roaring in his imaginary jungle, or the 12 year old, who just knows it’s really cool to be superman bounding over each floor tile in single leap?